demastri/T4545-Calendar-Manager/readme.md

                 *   for each event in this calendar that’s updated

-                    *   if an old ID exists - SHOULD remove from the calendar, CURRENTLY does nothing…, and clear oldID from the event
+                    *   if an old ID exists - remove from the calendar

                     *   add\_to\_calendar to add to the actual calendar

-                    *   clear the status for this key - “why??”

         *   test\_calendar()